 Adult Rough Green Snakes have a life span of up to 7 years in captivity, but they may rarely live longer than 3 or 4 years in the wild due to predation from birds of prey, raccoons, skunks, foxes and other animals that feed on small reptiles such as snakes.
 Reproduction is important for this species’ continued survival in its natural habitat as it helps ensure that enough individuals remain available for future generations of progeny.

-See also What is Rooster Animal
+See also What is Red-Eared Slider Animal

 Adaptations of Rough Green Snake Animal